karan-97/inventory-management/README.md

 - **Role-Based Access Control** (Admin & User)
 - **Category Management** with Subcategories
 - **Product Management** (Admin)
+- **Report Management** (Admin) (Admin can use a single API to view reports and export them to CSV or PDF by passing the appropriate parameters.)
 - API validation using **Joi** and **express-validation**
 - Consistent, standardized API responses with **camelCase**
 - Scalable architecture with **Controller-Service** pattern